actionml/harness/ur_input.md

       "genres":["suspense","sci-fi", "drama"],
       "actor":["Rami Malek", "Christian Slater"],
       "keywords":["hacker"],
-      "first_air_at":["2015"]
+      "first_aired":["2015"]
    }
    "eventTime" : "2016-10-05T21:02:49.228Z"
 }
 ```

-Unless a property has a special meaning specified in engine instances JSON conifg, like date values, the property is assumed to be an array of strings, which act as categorical tags.
+Unless a property has a special meaning specified in engine instances JSON conifg, like date values, the property is assumed to be an array of strings, which act like categorical tags.

 ## Brief Intro to "Rules"